Cov-ComSec/CUEHack/Ben/Writup.md

 chmod +x /tmp/cat

 However I dont have the correct permissions to SUID that.
-A bit fo recon later...  /etc/shdow it readable
+A bit of recon later...  /etc/shdow it readable

 ```
 ['', '6', 'oFWC0rkHygWWmjgZ', 'enKFVOevGqCTl3bOosoDvwIzPyQ3adjALa2PHzNs4YsmeTMi8Id9nnYueildKRjirxFvU0Ub7Ko2jzVSgPUPJ/']